Blog

 ACCELQ's Autopilot AI solves a specific enterprise problem: the gap between what business analysts document and what QA engineers automate.
 By reading requirements directly and generating test flows from them, Autopilot closes that gap without requiring a manual translation step.
 When requirements change, the AI identifies which tests are affected and updates them accordingly.

-• AI change impact analysis identifies which test flows are affected when application requirements or interfaces change
+AI change impact analysis identifies which test flows are affected when application requirements or interfaces change.
+Rather than manually reviewing which tests need updating after a requirements change, teams receive an automatically generated list of affected tests with suggested updates.

-• AI coverage analysis surfaces gaps in the test suite relative to documented requirements and suggests additions
+AI coverage analysis surfaces gaps in the test suite relative to documented requirements and suggests additions.
+Teams can identify which requirements are not adequately covered and prioritise coverage expansion based on business risk rather than engineering convenience.

-• Unified AI-assisted coverage spans web, mobile, API, and desktop interactions in a single codeless environment
+• Covers web, mobile, API, desktop, and packaged application testing in a single codeless environment

 • AI test generation quality is directly proportional to the clarity and completeness of input requirements documentation